Sep. 12, 2018 / Updated by Bessie Shaw to Windows 10

 You may come across the "Unidentified network, no internet access" or the "Local connection only.
 No internet". after the Windows 10 Fall Creators Update or Windows 10 Creators Update, which does stop you from getting online in such days of Internet-on-the-go.
 Sometimes, you have no red X/cross on the network icon on the taskbar, but when opening the Network and sharing center, you have the "Unidentified network" on your network information area.
 If you're struggling with such no WiFi or no LAN access problem on your Windows 10 Fall Creators Update or Windows 10 Creators Update computer, this post will help you release the pain.

 In this post, we'll walk you through the different ways you can adopt to fix the unidentified network problem in minutes to hours.
-In case you encounter other computer problems like slow boot, endless reboot loop, 100% disk usage, etc., if you have basic computer knowledge of the Windows network inner workings, it’s recommended you to look at the automated methods, or turn to a computer expert with skill on Windows network repairing.
+In case you encounter other computer problems like black screen problem, endless reboot loop problem, 100% disk usage problem, etc., if you have basic computer knowledge of the Windows network inner workings, it’s recommended you to look at the automated methods, or turn to a computer expert with skill on Windows network repairing.
 Now let’s begin.